centreon/centreon-documentation/versioned_docs/version-22.04/monitoring/pluginpacks.md

 ### Updating the plugins

-On page **Configuration > Plugin Packs**, if **Automatic installation of plugins** is set to **ON**, plugins will be automatically updated when you export the configuration for a poller that monitors a host that uses these plugins.
+On page **Configuration > Plugin Packs**, if **Automatic installation of plugins** is set to **ON**, plugins will be automatically updated when you deploy the configuration for a poller that monitors a host that uses these plugins.

 If **Automatic installation of plugins** is set to **OFF**, use the following command to update the plugins: